-Recorded once again at the world famous York Hall in Bethnal Green, London.
-The crowd are looking very sparse tonight, quite a few empty chairs in the audience.
-Hopefully it’ll fill as we go on?
+Recorded once again at the world-famous York Hall in Bethnal Green, London.
+The crowd is looking very sparse tonight, quite a few empty chairs in the audience.
+Hopefully, it’ll fill as we go on?

 This episode opened with the commentary team of Kevin Kelly and Andy Simmonz again running down the rules of pro wrestling.
 Just in case we haven’t got them down to a tee by now!

 Two of the losing teams in the Tag Team Tournament in action as Dan Head and James Castle aka HxC took on Dover and Icarus, the Arrows of Hungary in a very tepid affair.
 I tried really hard to get into this match but in my honest opinion, there was no chemistry between the four of them.